 However, Green-Morgan said that globally, construction of these assets has increased.
 “Big deals could very well come in a few years’ time, once some of this stock has been built and developed.”

 “There is definitely more money than stock across the whole real estate market,” said Green-Morgan.
 Based on conversations we have had; global investors and big pension funds are putting more money into real estate even though they know it might take them a while to spend it but they want to broaden their portfolio allocations and want more exposure to real estate,” he added.

 JLL regards current market fundamentals to be sustainable.
 “We have had this run of good performance over the last seven to eight years, it is natural for people to think that the market may be due for a correction,” said Green-Morgan.
 “The years of incredibly strong performance is probably behind us, but we are still seeing most investors achieving the returns they need with slightly stronger rental growth and more subdued capital growth.
-We don’t see any reason why real estate globally shouldn’t return 8-10 percent again in 2017.”
+We don’t see any reason why real estate globally shouldn’t return 8-10 percent.”